AltropInc/alt/doc/script/StatementSwitch.md

 }
 ```

-## Branch Fall Through and Break
+## Branch Fall Through or Break

 Only the matching block is executed.
-That is, the execution of the switch statement is completed after the statement of the matched case is executed. this behavior is different that the switch staement in other languages derived from C.
+That is, the execution of the switch statement is completed after the statement of the matched case is executed.
+This behavior is different from the [switch statement in other languages derived from C](https://en.wikipedia.org/wiki/Switch_statement).

 However, if a [gonext statement](JumpStatement.md) is encountered, the execution flow will fall through to the statement of the next case clause.
 For example,
 ```altro